-Up in flames: Historic North Island pub destroyed in overnight fire
+Watch: Up in flames - historic North Island pub destroyed in overnight fire

 Everyone had been accounted for and there were no reports of injuries, Pennefather said.
 He did not know the cause of the fire.

-Five fire trucks from Ngāruawāhia, Hamilton, Huntly, Chartwell and Te Rapa were at the scene as well as two ladder trucks from Hamilton and Papatoetoe and several support vehicles.
+Five fire engines from Ngāruawāhia, Hamilton, Huntly, Chartwell and Te Rapa were at the scene as well as two ladder trucks from Hamilton and Papatoetoe and several support vehicles.

+The building was formerly known as the Waipa Hotel and had stood on Great South Rd since around 1917, according to the Waikato District Council.

+It replaced the previous Waipa Hotel which was built in 1887 and was also destroyed in a fire.